Rolling To A Halt: Memorial Day Motorcycle Rally Ends 30-Year Tradition

 After a three-decade run, a veteran advocacy group will hold its last motorcycle demonstration ride — called "Rolling Thunder" — in the U.S. capital this Memorial Day weekend.

-The non-profit that organizes the rally, Rolling Thunder Inc., was founded in 1988 to bring public attention to prisoners of war and those missing in action, and to hold the government to account for veterans who never made it home.
+The nonprofit that organizes the rally, Rolling Thunder Inc., was founded in the late 1980s to bring public attention to prisoners of war and those missing in action and to hold the government to account for veterans who never made it home.

-Every year, hundreds of thousands of motorcyclists converge near the Pentagon in Washington, D.C., then rumble through the city's downtown.
+Every year, hundreds of thousands of motorcyclists converge near the Pentagon outside Washington, D.C., then rumble through the city's downtown.

 But next year's Memorial Day weekend will be a quiet one.

-The main reason the organizers gave for calling it quits is financial; it cost them about $200,000 last year to hold the rally, WAMU's Mikaela Lefrak reports.
-A lot of that money went to the Pentagon for things like security, toilets and parking lot use, according to Rolling Thunder president Joe Bean.
+The main reason the organizers gave for calling it quits is financial; it costs them about $200,000 last year to hold the rally, WAMU's Mikaela Lefrak reports.
+A lot of that money went to the Pentagon for things like security, toilets and parking lot use, according to Rolling Thunder President Joe Bean.

 Pentagon spokesperson Sue Gough told WAMU's Lefrak that the fees are appropriate: "Just keep in mind that effective preparation for an event the size and scale of the Rolling Thunder ride is a complicated and lengthy process, especially for security," Gough said.
 "The Pentagon has not wavered in its support of Rolling Thunder."